Alcohol addiction: What it is, signs, effects and treatment

 What is alcohol addiction?

-For some, alcohol is a normal and enjoyable part of many social occasions and celebrations.
-However, alcohol is addictive, and overuse or reliance can result in alcohol addiction or ‘alcoholism’.
+For some, alcohol is an enjoyable part of many social occasions and celebrations.
+However, alcohol is an addictive substance, and overuse or reliance can result in alcohol addiction which is also known as ‘alcohol use disorder’ or ‘alcoholism’.

-Problem drinking can arise for a number of reasons, including a way of handling stress, anxiety or depression.
-It can also be triggered by large emotional life events, such as the loss of a loved one or losing a job.
-However, most suffers do not realise that the use of alcohol is compounding and exacerbating these symptoms.
+Problem drinking can arise for a number of reasons, including as a way of managing stress, anxiety or depression.
+It can also be triggered by life events, such as bereavement or loss of a job.
+However, most people do not realise that their reliance on alcohol can compound and exacerbate their issues.
+From this use, alcohol often results in damaging physical and psychological consequences.
+Alcohol use may in some situations turn into an alcohol dependency, which means you are not able to function in your day-to-day life without alcohol.
+However, recovery is possible, and treatment is available.

 Signs and symptoms of an alcohol addiction